To the Members

 Board of Directors

-Independent and Non-Independent
+Independent and Non Independent

-Non Independent Executive Director
+Non-Independent Executive Director

-Mr. Parvez Ahmed Non-Independent Executive Director has been serving as the Chairman &CEO of the Bank since October 6 2016 with the approval ofReserve Bank of India (RBI).
+Mr. Parvez Ahmed Non-Independent Executive Director was serving as the Chairman &CEO of the Bank since October 6 2016 to 8th June 2019 with the approval ofReserve Bank of India (RBI).

-In terms of the definition of Independent Director as prescribed underRegulation 16(b) of the SEBI (Listing Obligation and Disclosure Requirements) Regulations2015 and Section 149(6) of the Companies Act 2013 and based on thedeclarations/disclosures received from the Directors the following Non-ExecutiveDirectors are Independent Directors:-
+In terms of the definition of Independent Director' as prescribed underRegulation 16(b) of the SEBI (Listing Obligation and Disclosure Requirements) Regulations2015 and Section 149(6) of the Companies Act 2013 and based on thedeclarations/disclosures received from the Directors the following Non ExecutiveDirectors are Independent Directors:-

 1. Mr. Mohammad Ashraf Mir